 When ready to enjoy, thaw the black beans overnight in the refrigerator.

 To reheat, place beans in a saucepan on the stovetop over medium heat, stirring occasionally, until heated through.
 If you want to loosen or thin them out, add a splash of broth or water.

 Don’t skip soaking the black turtle beans overnight!
 This cuts down on the cook time.

-Garnish with cilantro, a squeeze of lime, avocado or crumbled feta.
+Yummy garnish ideas (totally optional) are cilantro, a squeeze of lime, avocado or crumbled feta.

 How to Enjoy